Simon Black –

 An organisation that learns is best able to adapt.
 It finds out what works and what doesn’t and, most importantly, does something with that knowledge.

 A good way to represent this type of approach is the Deming Wheel (or Shewhart Cycle, as Deming labelled it) Plan-Do-Study-Act; the never-ending cycle of learning (Scholtes 1998).
-Deming called for a change from ‘opinions’ to hypotheses which we can test, understand and then apply to our work activities.
+Deming called for a change from ‘opinions’ to hypotheses which we can test, understand and then apply that learning to our work activities.

 Scholtes explains the phases of learning.
 ‘Plan’ and ‘Act’ are the stages of developing and reviewing theories and hypotheses.
 ‘Do’ and ‘Study’ are about application – work and the examination of work and outcomes.
 The phases of thinking and doing are intrinsically linked.